swiftlang/swift-evolution/proposals/NNNN-isolated-default-values.md

 ## Acknowledgments

 Thank you to Kavon Farvardin for implementing the default initializer expression rules originally proposed by SE-0327 and discovering the usability issues outlined in this proposal.
-Thank you to John McCall for the observation that memberwise initializers can and should be `nonisolated`.
+Thank you to John McCall for the observation that memberwise initializers can and should be `nonisolated` when possible.

+## Revision history

+* Changes from the first pitch
+  * Require that isolated default arguments share the same isolation as their enclosing function or type.
+  * Specify the semantic restrictions on initializing actor isolated properties from across isolation boundaries.
+  * Enable using isolated default arguments from across isolation boundaries by changing the argument evaluation between formal access and default arguments.